parekhpravesh/FEMA/README.md

 ## Requirements
 * [MATLAB](http://mathworks.com)

-* To run the code(s), you need a copy of FEMA and associated tools/utility functions.
-[Download the repository here](https://github.com/cmig-research-group/cmig_tools)
+* FEMA and associated tools/utility functions [Download the repository here](https://github.com/cmig-research-group/cmig_tools)

 * For running the applications on the ACBD Study data, you will need access to the [Adolescent Brain Cognitive Development<sup>SM</sup> data](https://abcdstudy.org/)